What TikTok Creator Agencies Won't Tell You Before You Sign

 This is the flagship service for talent-focused agencies.
 Done well, it covers:

-You’ll be fascinated and feel a strong compulsion to pay attention here: creators who negotiate through experienced agencies or managers consistently earn 30-50% more per brand deal than those negotiating independently.
+Creators who negotiate through experienced agencies consistently earn 30–50% more per brand deal than those negotiating independently.
 That gap compounds significantly over a career.
+On a $5,000 brand deal, that difference is real money — and it is money that goes to you or stays on the table depending on who is negotiating.

 Content Strategy and Coaching